Ascend/tools/msame/README_EN.md

 ## Precautions

 The msame running user must have the permission to create the directory and execute msame in the directory.
 Check the permissions in advance.
-Currently, dumping and dynamic batch are not supported.
+Currently, dynamic batch is not supported.

 ## Parameter Description